The Four CHallenges for Freedom and Safety in Cybersapce

-These, in turn, substantially contribute to IT actual and perceived security, and promotes an ecosystem that is highly-resilient to very strong economic pressures, as well as short- and long-term changing technological, legislative and societal contexts.
+These, in turn, substantially contribute to actual and perceived security of IT, and promotes an ecosystem that is highly-resilient to very strong economic pressures, as well as short- and long-term changing technological, legislative and societal contexts.

-Most importantly, without the very active and well meaning participation (paid and not paid) of many of the world-best IT security experts and “communities”, it would be unlikely to achieve a sufficiently-extreme necessary auditing intensity and quality, relative to complexity that is needed to achieve the project aims.
-Without such participation, it would be unlikely that a project even with a budget of over hundreds of millions of euros could have reasonable expectations to prevent successful remote attacks from the numerous and varied entities, which have access to remote vulnerabilities that are regularly devised, commissioned, acquired, purchased or discovered, by entities that are extremely well-financed, have unprecedented accumulated skill-sets and often low or inexistent actual liability.
+Most importantly, without a highly active and well-meaning participation (paid and not paid) of many of the world’s best IT security experts and “communities”, it would not be possible to achieve a sufficiently-extreme necessary auditing intensity and quality, relative to the complexity that is needed to achieve the project aims.
+Without such participation, it would be unlikely that a project even with a budget of over hundreds of millions of Euros could have reasonable expectations to prevent successful remote attacks from the numerous and varied entities, which have access to remote vulnerabilities that are regularly devised, commissioned, acquired, purchased or discovered, by entities that are extremely well-financed, have unprecedented accumulated skill-sets and often low or nonexistent actual liability.

-CHALLENGE B: Provided that we can solve Challenge A, how can we assure constitutional lawful access?!
+If we can solve Challenge A, how can we concurrently solidly ensure legitimate lawful access?

-(B.2) Similarly, can extreme third-party safeguards – enforceably adopted by states for their use of remote endpoint lawful access schemes (i.e., lawful hacking) – reduce, to acceptable levels, the risk of both grave compromisation of investigative processes and of highly-scalable abuse of innocent citizens?
+(B.2) Similarly, can extreme third-party safeguards – forcibly adopted by states for their use of remote endpoint lawful access schemes (i.e., lawful hacking) – reduce, to acceptable levels, the risk of both grave compromises of investigative processes and of highly-scalable abuse of innocent citizens?

-Answers to this challenges, both B.1 and B.2, mostly fall in two classes:
+Answers to both of these challenges mostly fall in two classes:

-- NO, It is impossible or nearly impossible.
-It is safer not to discuss or substantially research or discuss option.
+NO, It is impossible or nearly impossible.
+It is safer not to discuss or substantially research or discuss the option.
 Here is in detail why: …

-World citizens are continuously asked by states and by digital rights activists: “Would you rather be free or safe?”.
-We suspect digital privacy and public safety are not an ‘either or’ question, but instead a ‘both or neither’ challenge.
-Albeit acknowledging that solving one or both of the challenges may not be possible, we believe extensive resources intellectual and monetary should be devoted to such attempt.
-Refusing to make counterproposals that acknowledge the crucial need for constitutional lawful access and attempt to take it into account – as most digital rights activist organizations have done to date – is backfiring for digital civil rights by ensuring that governments go ahead maintaining the status quo or implement”sub-optimal” standards and laws.
+Citizens are continuously asked by states and by digital rights activists: “Would you rather be free or safe?”.
+We suspect digital privacy and public safety are not an ‘either-or’ question, but instead a ‘both or neither’ challenge.
+Albeit acknowledging that solving one or both of the challenges may not be possible, we believe extensive intellectual and monetary resources should be devoted to such attempts.
+Refusing to make counter-proposals that acknowledge the crucial need for constitutional lawful access and attempt to take it into account – as most digital rights activist organizations have done to date – is backfiring for digital civil rights by ensuring that governments go ahead maintaining the status quo or implement “sub-optimal” standards and laws.

 EU Cybersecurity Strategy (2013) calls for “The same laws and norms that apply in other areas of our day-to-day lives apply also in the cyber domain.”.
 “Fundamental rights, democracy and the rule of law need to be protected in cyberspace.
 But freedom online requires safety and security too”

-Today, state-mandated backdoors – hidden or public like the telephone interception systems – or state-sanctioned backdoors – such as undisclosed critical vulnerabilities created, acquired, discovered or used, legally or illegally – are in nearly all IT devices.
+Today, state-mandated back-doors – hidden or public like the telephone interception systems – or state-sanctioned back-doors – such as undisclosed critical vulnerabilities created, acquired, discovered or used, legally or illegally – exist in nearly all IT devices.

-Over the last decades, in addition to sanctioning backdoors everywhere, individual nations states have repeatedly proven to be utterly incapable in designing, legislating or setting adequate technical and organizational standards for state lawful access.
+Over the last decade, in addition to sanctioning back-doors everywhere, individual nations states have repeatedly proven to be utterly incapable in designing, legislating or setting adequate technical and organizational standards for state lawful access.
 Nonetheless, the dire need to reconcile privacy and cyber-investigation remains as crucial as ever.

-Nonetheless, a few of the most knowledgeable and well-funded criminals, state and non-state, regularly do use and could use custom-made end-2-end IT infrastructures that manage to avoid the use of components where critical vulnerabilities are known by powerful states.
+Nonetheless, a few of the most knowledgeable and well-funded criminals, state and non-state, regularly do use and could use custom-made end-to-end IT infrastructures that manage to avoid the use of components where critical vulnerabilities are known by powerful states.
 On the other hand, commercial vendors like Apple – having uniquely full control of their life-cycle, and not being mandated to store a master key – are in theory positioned to render their future systems inaccessible to lawful access.
-However that is very unlikely because of: the huge relative complexity of their systems and life-cycle, which makes it inherently creation of weakness via subversion, legal or illegal by powerful state actors, as well as to independent discovery of vulnerability; and high-level of plausible deniability in a scenario in which Apple may be purposely leaving highly-safeguarded and asymmetrical backdoors for a few states.
-The same arguments are valid for current high-assurance IT systems, which in all known case add the lack of control of a number of critical life-cycle phases.
+However that is very unlikely because of: the huge relative complexity of their systems and life-cycle, which inherently makes the creation of weakness via subversion, legal or illegal, by powerful state actors, as well as to independent discovery of vulnerabilities; and high-level of plausible deniability in a scenario in which Apple may be purposely leaving highly-safeguarded and asymmetrical back-doors for a few states.
+The same arguments are valid for current high-assurance IT systems, which in all known cases add the lack of control of a number of critical life-cycle phases.